armandvanhelsync/very-simple-contact-form/readme.txt

 = Is my language supported too? =
 From version 2.0 all UTF-8 characters are allowed, so many languages are supported.
+But the plugin itself is only translated in several languages.

 = Is this plugin protected against spammers, bots, etc? = The default WordPress sanitization function is included.